prebid/prebid-server/docs/endpoints/openrtb2/auction.md

 `response.ext.debug.resolvedrequest` will be populated **only if** `request.test` **was set to 1**.

-This contains the request after the resolution of stored requests and debug overrides.
+This contains the request after the resolution of stored requests and implicit information (e.g. site domain, device user agent).

 #### Stored Requests